-When Valentine’s Day (on February 14) became popular in the Middle Ages, the climate was warmer than it is now!
+When Valentine’s Day became popular in the Middle Ages, the climate was warmer than it is now.
 Birds mated.
 Flowers bloomed.
 And love blossomed.
 If it had been wintry weather, would this holiday still be the same today?
 Learn more about the Medieval Warm Period.

 Identifying past weather patterns is always somewhat controversial, but history seems to show that a thousand years ago, the weather was very warm in Europe compared to today.